-Integrating Sound Level Meters : In earlier times the instantaneous sound pressure levels were Exponentially averaged in an RMS detector of limited dynamic range and the results were further dependent on the selected meter Time-constant settings, so a series of measurements could not be combined to get the overall result.
-The only way to 'record' and 'measure' time histories was to connect the meter output voltage to a Logarithmic level recorder and plot the dB level vs time histories.
+Integrating Sound Level Meters, a little history.
+In earlier times the instantaneous sound pressure levels were exponentially averaged in a simple RMS detector of limited dynamic range and the results were further dependent on the selected meter time-constant settings, so a series of measurements could not be combined to get the overall result.
+The only way to 'measure' and 'record' time histories, at that time, was to connect the meter output voltage to a logarithmic level recorder and plot the dB level vs time histories.

-To see a range of Integrating Sound Level Meters click HERE.
+To see a range of integrating sound level meters click here.